manojmanu276/K8s-ClusterSetUp-using-Kubeadm/k8's-architecture.md

 This is the "front desk" of Kubernetes.
 Whenever a request is made to create a resource in k8s, the request goes to api-server. api-server validates and authenticates this request.

 ### ETCD
-Acts like default database of kubenetes. once api-server validates and authenticates the request, all the information is stored here in form of key-value.
+Acts like default database of kubernetes. once api-server validates and authenticates the request, all the information is stored here in form of key-value.

 ### Scheduler
 Scheduler finds the unscheduled pods and schedules it to the nodes.In simple terms, it can be called as "Event Planner".